 Most often, surgery is used to remove MCTs.
 This will usually cure Grade I and II tumors.
 Since it is difficult to tell where a dog tumor begins and ends, a large area of “healthy” tissue around the tumor is also removed to take away any hidden cancerous cells.
 If this “wide” excision isn’t feasible, radiation may be done before surgery to shrink the tumor.

 After surgery, the tumor is submitted to a lab for biopsy to generate a pathology report.
-The report checks to see if the margins of the surgery show signs of cancerous cells.
+The report checks to see if the margins of the surgical removal show signs of cancerous cells.
 If the margins are clean, no further action is needed, but if they are dirty, further surgery or local radiation may be necessary to attempt to remove or kill off any remaining cancerous cells.
 Regardless, most tumors that are not completely excised do not return.

 Radiation therapy is highly effective in controlling mast cell cancer, but is controversial due to its cost and procedural strain on the animal.
 Dogs treated with radiation for MCTs may have three to five sessions per week for three to five weeks and must be anesthetized for each treatment.
 This can cost several thousand dollars, may require travel and/or boarding during the treatment period, and may have short or long-term side effects an owner might not want to subject their dog to.

 Chemotherapy and Medications